 Marketing automation has turned out to be a lifeguard for marketing and sales professionals across the globe.
 It can do wonders for you if implemented correctly and throughout the customer lifecycle.

 Before concluding, let me say that contrary to popular belief, marketing automation does not necessarily generate leads for you, or make your ads better, or do your marketing for you on autopilot.
 Actually, it helps you in expediting and automating manual processes.
 It makes marketing automation one of the most promising fields.

 With AI and predictive analytics on the rise, marketing automation will become smarter, sophisticated, and contextual.
 Good day ahead, my fellow marketers.

 Customer lifecycle management is the methodology of assigning multiple stages of the customer lifecycle for maintaining customer loyalty towards the products or services.

 ⭐Why do I need to create a new Customer Acquisition Funnel?

-Customer acquisition is the method of bringing new customers for your business.
-Creating new customer acquisition funnel helps to convert more qualified leads into loyal customers by analysing the customer journey.
+Customer acquisition is the method of bringing new customers to your business.
+Creating a new customer acquisition funnel helps convert more qualified leads into loyal customers by analyzing the customer journey.